 Trivector Triton 3

-Trivector were an all-English company based in Hitchin.
+Trivector were an all-English company based in Hitchin, founded on 4th October 1974, and closed a decade later on 10th May 1984.
 Previous machines in the range included the System 80, which used the Intel 8080A.

 The machine had many peripherals supported, including dual 5.25-inch floppy drives, a 10MB cartridge disk, paper tape I/O devices, VDUs, printers and teletypes.

 The machine runs on Dartmouth Basic, which had commands for accessing the hardware peripherals, so no external software is needed for those.

 The Triton 3 was aimed at industry, education and commerce, and was installed in factories and design offices with tasks ranging from structural engineering to pattern design on textiles.
 The machines were also installed in colleges, to aid in this Trivector supplied a Fortran batch processing system.
 The machine was also aimed at the research facilities, being central to laboratory processes and experiments.

 A Triton 3 was installed at the Department of Medical Oncology of Charing Cross Hospital to assist in administrative tasks, storing patient data and test results, and then produce sticky labels with the patients details and sample number, and then patient data sheets could be produced and passed to the consultant.
 All very standard now, but quite revolutionary when this machine was new.

 The machine could cost below £10,000.

 This machine is in line for a major restoration.